fioprotocol/fio.start/README.md

     Replace `YOUR_BP_NAME` with the Actor Name from the `bp-owner.txt` key you just created.

-  - if you are a BP: add producer keypair for signing blocks.
+  - if you are a BP, add the producer keypair for signing blocks.
 This same pub key should be used in regproducer action:

         signature-provider = YOUR_PUB_KEY_HERE=KEY:YOUR_PRIV_KEY_HERE

     This is the public & private key from the `bp-block-signing.txt` file.
-For instance:
+For example:

-        signature-provider = FIO7cA3GSRH5GfUp63o5dfXX7EUvgfqC4jFjL5McD5r3KqkDABAau=KEY:5JiVVpSDv4UYEPnjkKDN42mAY2n9m4ZUKoeq7nqKfuk5NpGygr5
+        signature-provider = FIO7cA3GS...=KEY:5JiVVpSDv...

-    Where `FIO7cA3GSRH5GfUp63o5dfXX7EUvgfqC4jFjL5McD5r3KqkDABAau` is your public key and `5JiVVpSDv4UYEPnjkKDN42mAY2n9m4ZUKoeq7nqKfuk5NpGygr5` is your private key.
+    Where `FIO7cA3GS...` is your public key and `5JiVVpSDv...` is your private key.

   - Check chain-state-db-size-mb value in config, it should not be bigger than your available RAM: